Syrah0/RouteViews/README.md

 the string **"DEF"** will be printed in the corresponding line instead of the path, the same goes for an unspecified new path.

+**For files of size around 60 MB the execution time of the function should be around 1 minute or less.**

 Here is an example on how to use the `detect_changes()` function:

 ```python